hrachyastepanyan/Diagnosis/README.md

 ### 2. Open application with Xcode and Run

 After installing dependancies `Diagnosis.xcworkspace` file will be generated.
 Use `Diagnosis.xcworkspace` to open project with Xcode.

+Core lib is complitly independent and placed in `Model/DiagnosticKit` folder.